tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 implementation to use for accessing them (for example, a path specified as `hdfs:///path/to/file` will use the Hadoop filesystem implementation).

-Because sometimes we only need the filename part, the FileSystem API defines `TranslateName()` which also ensures that paths are canonical, properly resolving `.` and `..` entries that might be present in the path.
-Although filesystems can reimplement this, by default [`tensorflow::lib::io::CleanPath()`][CleanPath] is used.

-The default `CopyFile()` implementation just calls the [`FileSystemCopyFile()`][FileSystemCopyFile] helper method using the same `FileSystem` argument for both source and target.

 The [`FileStatistics`][class FileStatistics] class is just a value class containing information related to a dentry: